Install a cluster

 Notice that services are installed one by one.
 Do not install another service until the installation of the previous one is completed.

-1. Open the Services tab in the cluster menu.
-For each service that should be installed, click the icon in the Actions column and choose the Install action.
+1. Open the Services tab on the cluster page.
+For each service that should be installed, click the actions default dark actions default light icon in the Actions column and select the Install action.

 2. Verify the action in the opened window.

-Verifying the action for all services except ADPG
+Verify the action for all services except Chrony

 3. Wait until the job is completed.
 Then check that the service state has changed from created to installed.